 Today Earth Heir is a recognizable brand, slowly starting to be sustainable.

-I guess one of the things I didn't expect, is that all the things we are doing would get so much publicity.
-When I started this I didn’t go and ask for publicity.
-I just did what I did.
-The press publicity we received… I actually didn't want that!
-I would rather that they actually buy our products :).
+I guess one of the things I didn't expect, is that all this would get so much publicity.
+I actually didn't want that!
+I would rather prefer them to buy our products :).
 That gives meaning to what we are doing and it gives dignity to the artisans.
 Sometime we ask the artisans group: hey, what else can we do for you?
 Can we give money to do this or that?
 And they answer: no, we want to earn money on our own.
 And it comes back to dignity.
 People don’t want charity.
 They want respect.
 They want to earn their money and use their money to do what they want.
-People think that poor people are greedy or less functional or just want our money.
+People think that the poor are greedy or less functional or just want our money.
 No. They want dignity.
-They want jobs and for us to respect them, earn their own money and have this self-respect.
+They want jobs to earn their own money and for us to respect them.
 And I think that’s why social entrepreneurship is so necessary.
 I believe this is how we can change the world.
 It is not by giving away a lot of money.
 It is by helping people earn money, teach them how to do it.

 The best method for that is collaboration, even with our competitors.
 Uniting with other social entrepreneurs in solving the same problems.
 We could witness it in practice while participating at the launch of Fashion Revolution Malaysia organized by Sasibai & Laura at Impact Hub Kuala Lumpur.
 That one evening many social entrepreneurs working in the fashion field came together to raise awareness and share their experiences.

-I really think that more of us need to think with a collaborative mind in the sense that, yes, you are running a business but actually if we help each other, if we work together, we can grow the business share for everybody.
+More of us need to think with a collaborative mind in the sense that, yes, you are running a business but actually if we help each other, if we work together, we can grow the business share for everybody.
 We can grow the pie together.
-So it’s not like if you help me, you will earn less or if I help you so I’m going to earn less.
-I’m glad that it’s more of that happening right now.
-When I started no one was talking to each other, no one was helping each other.
-Now we are speaking more with each other, and I hope to speak more with other social enterprises.
-So we can grow with each other, it’s not a zero sum game.